michelle-tanner/sparkhacks2025/README.md

 # SparkHacks 2025
 ## Team Name!
-<sup> Easy Page View Link <a href="https://95jkkh64-4321.use.devtunnels.ms/" target="_blank">here</a> </sup>
+<sup> Easy Page View Link <a href="https://95jkkh64-4321.use.devtunnels.ms/" target="_blank">here</a>.
+Read below to run locally. </sup>

 ## 🚀 About
 This Git Repository is a showcase of the Thai Bowl Official Website that we are currently discussing with Thai Bowl!
+Created for SparkHacks 2025: Track 3!

 Languages:
 - HTML, CSS, JavaScript
 <br>
 <hr>
-Frameworks used:
+Frameworks:
 - Astro

 ## 📜 Documentation